-3. It is important that REFEREES keep to the total protocol time (esp. warm-up session), allocated to the teams so that the tournament is not prolonged during the day.
+3. It is important that REFERES keep to the total protocol time (esp. warm-up session), allocated to the teams so that the tournament is not prolonged during the day.
 This protocol should be confirmed at the Technical Meeting.
-REFEREES must be sure of this allocated time and ensure there are no delays.
+REFERES must be sure of this allocated time and ensure there are no delays.

-Note: REFERES should closely study the Official Match Protocol (see page 21), especially the total length of the protocol and key times within it for the match officials.
+Note: REFERES should closely study the Official Match Protocol (see pages 21 and 22), especially the total length of the protocol and key times within it for the match officials.